kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 #### Notes
-- Shasha - alarm raised,
+- Shasha - alarm raised in the prison, fire.